Is it safe to get a flu shot during pregnancy?

 Yes, it's safe to get a flu shot during pregnancy.
 In fact, the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists recommend that all women who are pregnant during flu season get a flu shot, regardless of their trimester.

 A flu shot during pregnancy can help:

 - Prevent the flu and maternal complications.
 The flu is more likely to cause severe illness in pregnant women than in women who are not pregnant.
-Getting the flu during pregnancy increases your risk of becoming hospitalized.
-A flu shot decreases your risk of getting the flu during your pregnancy.
+Research has shown that getting a flu shot decreases a pregnant woman's risk of being hospitalized by an average of 40%.

 - Protect your baby after birth.
-Infants are at increased risk of severe flu symptoms, but childhood flu vaccines can't begin until a baby is 6 months old.
-If you have a flu shot during pregnancy, the antibodies you develop will pass through the placenta and breast milk, if you're breast-feeding.
+Infants are at increased risk of severe flu symptoms, but the flu vaccine can't be given until a baby is 6 months old.
+If you have a flu shot during pregnancy, the antibodies you develop will pass through the placenta and, if you're breast-feeding, breast milk.
 These antibodies help protect your baby from the flu after birth.

 When you get vaccinated, request the flu shot — not the nasal spray vaccine.
 The flu shot is made from an inactivated virus, so it's safe for both mother and baby during any stage of pregnancy.
 The nasal spray vaccine isn't recommended for use in pregnant women.